BastienGolomer/todo_app/README.md

 I also packaged this application using node.js and electron.
 You can find the `pacakge.json` file in this repository.

+If you would like to know how I packaged this code in greater detail, please go to [this page](https://bastiengolomer.github.io/2023/12/23/Packaging-using-electron.html).
+I give the commands to install electron (assuming you already have node.js installed and ready to go on your machine) and details on packaging the app.

 A first step towards more software engineering, one must start somewhere!